 When I found out about a vacancy at the Design Department, I've sent the link to my buddy I met on campus.
-I knew him not only as the life of the party but also as a good specialist with lots of skills and ideas.
+I knew him not only as of the life of the party but also as a good specialist with lots of skills and ideas.
 I was pretty sure he's a good fit for the job opening and would contribute a lot to the company.

 Luckily, we’ve been mates with one of TemplateMonster’s HR specialists, Julie, since my first days there.
 So, I didn’t lose a chance to tell her about my friend during a lunch break.
-I praised him like the most talented designer I’d ever met and gave her a hint that he should be the top priority on the list of candidates for the vacancy.
+I praised him like the most talented designer I’d ever met and given her a hint that he should be the top priority on the list of candidates for the vacancy.

 She didn’t mind at all.
 We shook hands, and I told my friend to send his resume promptly.
 That was exactly what he did.

 In a week, Julia introduced a new designer to our team.
 That guy wasn’t my friend unless he underwent sex reassignment surgery.
 I was confused.
 The first thing I made was a phone call to my friend who said they’d never got in touch with him.